sous-chefs/chef-splunk/README.md

 Splunk Enterprise server software.

 #### Actions
-* `:enable`: Enables a Splunk app after it has been disabled or newly installed
-* `:disable`: Disables a Splunk app and leaves it installed
-* `:install`: Installs a Splunk app or deployment app
+* `:install`: Installs a Splunk app or deployment app.
+This action will also update existing app config files, as needed
-* `:update`: Updates a Splunk app that was previously installed.
-If the app is not installed, this action will go ahead and install the app as if `:install` was specified.
 * `:remove`: Completely removes a Splunk app or deployment app from the Splunk Enterprise server

 #### Properties
-# TODO: document the rest of the splunk_app properties
+### TODO: document the rest of the splunk_app properties

-* `cookbook`: Used in conjunction with the `templates` property, this specifies the cookbook where templates will be sourced
+* `app_dir`: Specifies the application's installation path.
+Apps installed with this property will be done relative to the Splunk installation directory (Default: /opt/splunk).
+* `local_file`: specifies a local path where an app will be sourced.
+This will not download an app from a remote source, as it assumes the file or bundle has been done so outside of this resource.
+With so many ways to "unpack" a compressed bundle file (e.g., tar.gz, zip, bz2), this feature will not attempt to support any/all of the possibilities.
+In contrast, this feature will support installing an app from any local source on the chef node and into the /opt/splunk/etc/apps directory, unless otherwise specified by the `app_dir` property.

 * `templates`: This is either an array of template names or a Hash consisting of a target destination path and template names For example: `['server.conf.erb']` or `{ 'etc/deployment-apps' => 'server.conf.erb' }`.